davbeck/GIFFun/Readme.md

 # GIF Fun

 This project is a sample application for a blog post on how to support animated GIFs in an iOS app.
-At this point, the basics of the app are setup and you can send text messages to the chat stream.
+[Read the blog post for more information on how to add animated GIF support to your app, including handling GIF keyboards better.](https://www.davidbeck.co/blog/2016/06/23/Supporting-GIFs-in-iOS.html)